bentricode/bentricodepage/README.md

 # Building This

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started with Bentricode.
+In order to develop this you're going to need Node and NPM installed.

+This project uses Vue 3, Pinia and Vue Router.
+We also use Bootstrap 5.

 ## Recommended IDE Setup